spark-notebook/spark-notebook/docs/exploring_notebook.md

 ## Exploring the Notebook interface

-For this introductory guide, we are, we are going to use [core/spark-101](http://localhost:9001/notebooks/core/Spark-101.snb.ipynb)
-*(for the links in this page to work, we assume that the Spark Notebook is running on localhost on the default port (9001))*
+For this introductory guide we are going to use [core/spark-101](http://localhost:9001/notebooks/core/Spark-101.snb.ipynb) *(for the links in this page to work, we assume that the Spark Notebook is running on localhost on the default port (9001))*

 Click on the folder [core](http://localhost:9001/tree/core) and then click on the [spark-101](http://localhost:9001/notebooks/core/Spark-101.snb.ipynb) notebook.